How We Gather (and How to Interpret) Our Data

 Timeliness of the Datas

 All of the data must be interpreted in view of timeliness.
-Our customer survey data are from surveys conducted from January 2007 to December 2017.
+Our customer survey data are from surveys conducted from January 2010 to September 2021.
 Survey respondents were asked to report on experiences in the preceding year.
-Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date in March or April 2015.
-Our price data were collected from August 2014 to March 2015.
-The data from our surveys of companies were collected from January to April 2015.
+Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date in July, August, or September 2018.
+Our price data were collected from April to July 2018.
+The data from our surveys of companies to ask about areas served were collected from April to October 2018.

 For the most part, our tables include companies for which we collected 10 or more ratings on our customer survey during the customer survey period mentioned above, but we do not report data for periods prior to companies' changes of name and ownership.
 As a result, some large companies are not listed at all.
 If only name or ownership changed, we do report the data.
 Changes subsequent to the dates listed above may not be taken into account.